Manhattan Bridge: Streetcar and bus service

-Subway tracks
+Subway service

-Four subway tracks are located on the lower deck of the bridge, two on each side of the roadway.
-The two tracks on the south side are used by the Q train at all times and the N train at all times except late nights, when it uses the Montague Street Tunnel.
-The tracks on the north side are used by the D train at all times and the B train on weekdays.
-On the Manhattan side, the south side tracks connect to Canal Street and become the express tracks of the BMT Broadway Line, while the north side tracks connect to the Chrystie Street Connection through Grand Street and become the express tracks on the IND Sixth Avenue Line.
+Four subway tracks are located on the lower deck of the bridge, two on each side of the lower roadway.
+The two tracks on the west side of the bridge (known as the south tracks) are used by the Q train at all times and the N train at all times except late nights, when it uses the Montague Street Tunnel.
+The tracks on the east side (known as the north tracks) are used by the D train at all times and the B train on weekdays.
+For both pairs of tracks, the western track carries southbound trains, and the eastern track carries northbound trains.
+On the Manhattan side, the south tracks connect to Canal Street and become the express tracks of the BMT Broadway Line, while the north tracks connect to the Chrystie Street Connection through Grand Street and become the express tracks on the IND Sixth Avenue Line.
 On the Brooklyn side, the two pairs merge under Flatbush Avenue to a large junction with the BMT Fourth Avenue Line and BMT Brighton Line at DeKalb Avenue.
-For 18 years, between 1986 and 2004, one or the other set of tracks was closed to repair structural damage.

-The feeder lines for the Brooklyn side of the tracks have not changed since subway service began on the bridge.
-It has always been fed by tracks from the BMT Fourth Avenue Line and the BMT Brighton Line, although the junction between the lines was reconstructed starting in 1956.
-On the Manhattan side, however, the two north tracks originally connected to the BMT Broadway Line (where the south tracks now connect) while the two south tracks curved south to join the BMT Nassau Street Line towards Chambers Street.
+In Brooklyn, the tracks have always connected to the BMT Fourth Avenue Line and the BMT Brighton Line; the junction between the lines was reconstructed in the 1950s.
+On the Manhattan side, the two north tracks originally connected to the BMT Broadway Line (where the south tracks now connect) while the two south tracks curved south to join the BMT Nassau Street Line towards Chambers Street.
 As a result of the Chrystie Street Connection, which linked the north tracks to the Sixth Avenue Line upon completion in 1967, the Nassau Street connection was severed.
+There were also unbuilt plans in the 1960s to have Long Island Rail Road trains use the subway tracks.